swiftlang/swift/userdocs/diagnostics/multiple-class-inheritance.md

 When class inheritance and protocol conformances are used together, subclasses inherit protocol conformances from base classes, introducing additional complexity.
 For example, the default implementation of a protocol requirement not overridden in the conforming base class also cannot be overridden in any subclass ([SR-103](https://bugs.swift.org/browse/SR-103)).

-To learn more about defining and adopting protocols as well as inheritance and subclassing, see the [Protocols](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html) section and the [Inheritance](https://docs.swift.org/swift-book/LanguageGuide/Inheritance.html) section in _The Swift Programming Language_.
+To learn more about defining and adopting protocols, see the [Protocols](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html) section in _The Swift Programming Language_.
+To learn more about class inheritance, see the [Inheritance](https://docs.swift.org/swift-book/LanguageGuide/Inheritance.html) section in _The Swift Programming Language_.